-Spring 2023 Semester October 1 st Registration begins December 1 st Priority Deadline - Domestic students are exempt from paying the \$50 orientation fee if they submit all application materials by this date.
+October 1 st Registration begins December 1 st Priority Deadline - Domestic students are exempt from paying the \$50 orientation fee if they submit all application materials by this date.
 International students must submit all materials by this date to be considered for admission.
-January 4th Application Deadline for Domestic Students January 4th New Student Orientation - EAP January 5 th New Student Orientation - College & Seminary January 9 th CLASSES BEGIN January 9th Convocation January 10 th Payment Plan Due Date: First installment due for students enrolled in the Tuition and Fees payment plan.
+January 3 rd Application Deadline for Domestic Students January 3rd EAP New Student Orientation January 4 th College/College Academy New Student Orientation January 8 th CLASSES BEGIN January 8 th Convocation January 10 th Payment Plan Due Date: First installment due for students enrolled in the Tuition and Fees payment plan.
 (Late fee assessed if first payment is not met by this date).
-January 13th Last day at 5pm to drop/add courses without incurring financial liability for tuition and fees; \$100 late registration fee after this date.
-January 16 th Martin Luther King Jr. Day - No classes and offices are closed February 3 rd Last day to do a complete withdrawal and receive a 25% tuition adjustment February 3 rd Cancellation of Enrollment for unpaid Tuition and Fee balances not covered by Payment Plan, scholarship, or another award.
-February 15 th Last day to apply for graduation March 6th - 12th Spring Break - No classes but offices are open April 6th - 9th Easter Break - No classes and offices are closed April 7 th Last day to submit master's thesis or doctoral dissertation April 7 th Last day to withdraw from a course April 29th LAST DAY OF CLASSES May 8 th Grades due in Registrar's Office, 9 a.m.
-May 13 th Commencement Ceremonies May 19 th Grades available to students
+January 12 th Last day at 5pm to drop/add courses without incurring financial liability for tuition and fees; \$100 late registration fee after this date.
+January 15 th Martin Luther King Jr. Day - No classes and offices are closed February 2 nd Last day to do a complete withdrawal and receive a 25% tuition adjustment February 2 nd Cancellation of Enrollment for unpaid Tuition and Fee balances not covered by Payment Plan, scholarship, or another award.
+February 15 th Last day to apply for graduation March $4^{th} - 10^{th}$ Spring Break - No classes but offices are open March $28^{th} - 31^{st}$ Easter Break - No classes and offices are closed April 5 th Last day to submit master's thesis or doctoral dissertation April 5 th Last day to withdraw from a course April 26 th LAST DAY OF CLASSES May 3 rd Grades due in Registrar's Office, 9 a.m.
+May 11 th Commencement Ceremonies

+May 17th Grades available to students